scholablade/Deadobe/README.md

 A huge list of alternatives to Adobe products.
 ## Note
 Only open source alternatives are included.
-Acrobat Pro, Dreamweaver, Dimension, Capture, Premiere Rush, Photoshop Camera, Aero, Prelude and Lightroom Web the excluded from the list considering there are no worthwhile alternative I found.
+Acrobat Pro, Dreamweaver, Dimension, Capture, Premiere Rush, Photoshop Camera, Aero, Prelude and Lightroom Web are excluded from the list considering there are no worthwhile alternative I found.
 ## Alternatives
 ### Creative cloud
 #### Photoshop